 4) Show up on time for the hearing.
-If you do not know where to go, try to find the hearing location beforehand.
-Be sure to give yourself enough time to make it, especially if you are coming from off-campus and need to find a parking spot.
+If you do not know where to go, find the hearing location beforehand.
+Be sure to give yourself enough time to make it, especially if you are coming from off campus and need to find a parking spot.

 5) Do your homework before the hearing.
-Learn about the Community Standards process and the standards you have been charged with violating.
+Learn about the Community Standards process and standards.
 If you are a resident student, and if appropriate, talk to your Resident Assistant or someone in Residence Life.
 Consult with a Community Standards Advisor if needed.

 9) Finally, remember that the hearing is your opportunity to share your experience with regards to the incident.
 It is important to be honest and mature throughout the conversation.
 We do value this honesty and maturity in our process.

 NOTE: The information included on this webpage does not replace information published within the Student Handbook.
 For more complete information, please reference the Student Handbook.
 Please refer to the Sexual Misconduct Policy, which includes the disciplinary process for alleged violations of this policy.